In this page

 Progress during reporting period

-5. The National Archives have prioritised work on improving the functionality of the legislation.gov.uk website to enable amendments to Welsh law in the Welsh language to be displayed in context (see below) – in other words to ensure that legislation that is subsequently amended by later legislation is published in up-to-date form in both languages.
-However, they have not had capacity to work on the organisation of legislation project with us over the past year.
+8. As reported in the last annual report, The National Archives has prioritised work on improving the functionality of the legislation.gov.uk website to enable amendments to Welsh law in the Welsh language to be displayed in context (see below).

 Consolidation of Welsh law